herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 Provenance on the Web." *International Journal of Digital Curation* 7, no. 1 (2012): 39-56.
 [doi:10.2218/ijdc.v7i1.213](http://dx.doi.org/10.2218/ijdc.v7i1.213).
+* Fear, Kathleen, and Devan Ray Donaldson.
+"Provenance and Credibility in Scientific Data Repositories." *Archival Science* 12, no. 3 (2012): 319-339.

 <!-- NOT ASSIGNED FOR FALL 2012: